neondatabase/website/content/docs/introduction/monitor-external-tools.md

 enableTableOfContents: true
 ---

-There are a number of external tools that you can use to monitor your Neon Postgres database, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
+There are external tools that you can use to monitor your Neon Postgres database, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
 Setup instructions for those tools are provided below.

 <Admonition type="note">
-Neon currently does support monitoring tools that require installing an agent on the Postgres host system.
-Please keep an eye on our roadmap for future integrations that will enable these utilities and platforms.
+Neon does not currently support monitoring tools or platforms that require installing an agent on the Postgres host system, but please keep an eye on our [roadmap](/docs/introduction/raodmap) for future integrations that enable these monitoring options.
 </Admonition>

 ## PgHero